-Join us on Thursday, April 5th and Friday, April 6th for two panels, where a total of nine With a Terrible Fate analysts will be on the scene to dive deep into the art of gaming.
+Join us on Thursday, April 5th and Friday, April 6th for two panels, where a total of eight With a Terrible Fate analysts will be on the scene to dive deep into the art of gaming.

 Here’s everything you can expect.

 1. “Which Games Belong in the Video Game Canon?”